Output Data Tool

-Click Field Containing File Name or Part of File Name and select a field.
+Select Field Containing File Name or Part of File Name and select a field.

 (Optional) Select Keep Field in Output.

-View an Output File
+View Output File

 - After you run the workflow, select the Output Data tool.

-- In the Results window, select the drop-down menu.
+- In the Results window, select the dropdown menu.

 Convert the Output Data tool to an Input Data Tool: